A year in numbers…

 For La Lettura, the weekly supplement of the Italian newspaper Il Corriere della Sera, I created a new adaptation of Oddityviz.
 The visualization compares the original lyrics of Space Oddity and the Italian version Ragazzo Solo, Ragazza Sola written by Italian lyricist Mogol.

 A constellation of emoji gives form to the semantics of the text in a universal language that breaks the boundaries of geography.
 The Italian vocal for Ragazzo Solo, Ragazza Sola (which translated means Lonely Boy, Lonely Girl) is not Space Oddity sung in Italian, it’s an entirely different song – the iconic dialogue between Ground Control and Major Tom becomes a love song in which stars, helmet and pills are replaced by broken hearts, love symbols and moons.

 Meeting the folks at the Financial Times

 Anybody working in the field of dataviz is familiar with the great work the folks at FT are doing in the communication of statistics to a wide audience.
 Well, I finally had the pleasure to meet with the team responsible for creating this outstanding output.
-I have long been a follower of Alan Smith’s work (Data Visualisation Editor at FT – I highly recommend to check his TED talk here) and it was great to have the opportunity to discuss with him and his team some ideas around why and how we visualise numbers, and how we can strengthen the fabric of these renders to create an empathetic bridge with our audience.
+I have long been a follower of Alan Smith’s work (Data Visualization Editor at FT – I highly recommend to check his TED talk here) and it was great to have the opportunity to discuss with him and his team some ideas around why and how we visualise numbers, and how we can strengthen the fabric of these renders to create an empathetic bridge with our audience.
 The road is long and full of twists!

 Data Stories – my first podcast interview!